BrockReece/vue-kanban/README.md

 ```

 #### Required Props
-- stages: an array of stages for the kanban board
+- **stages**: an array of stages for the kanban board
-- blocks: an array of objects that will make up the blocks on the kanban board
+- **blocks**: an array of objects that will make up the blocks on the kanban board
 ```js
 {
   stages: ['on-hold', 'in-progress', 'needs-review', 'approved'],